-Wait 1 data should always be reported, with 2 exceptions:
+Wait 1 data should always be reported, with two exceptions:

-- 1. Patients who did not require a referral for their surgical treatment procedure - 2.
-Rare instances where the referral date is not on the patient's chart
+- 1. Patients who did not require a referral for their surgical treatment procedure. - 2.
+Rare instances where the referral date is not on the patient's chart.

-In these scenarios, you would choose the Referral Type, No Referral/Follow-Up.
+In these scenarios the Referral Type, No Referral/Follow-Up would be selected.
 With this option selected, the user also selects a reason, and then no further Wait 1 data is required.
-There are 3 possible reasons available for selection in the WTIS and details follow in the next 3 subsections.
+There are three possible reasons available for selection in the WTIS and details follow in the next three subsections.